 Use a firewall

-Obtaining a Cyber Essentials certification you must use a firewall to protect all your devices, particularly those that connect to public Wi-Fi networks.
+To obtain a Cyber Essentials certification, you must use a firewall to protect all your devices, particularly those that connect to public Wi-Fi networks.

 Use only relevant and secure software